leoc/em-mount/README.md

-# Em::Mount
+# EM::Mount

-TODO: Write a gem description
+`EM::Mount` provides a simple abstraction to the `mount` system command for eventmachine.

 ## Installation